polar-app/polar-app/_drafts/2019-01-12-long-term-vision.md

 One of our primary goals is that you control the data and you can export at any time and the file formats used are self describing and easy to work with.

-While they might not necessarily be an Open Standard (yet) you can export and easily write tools to migrate to another platform should you wish.
+While they might not necessarily be an open standard (yet) you can export and easily write tools to migrate to another platform should you wish.

 # Long Term Education